 Solar Panel Costs

-Monocrystalline panels are more costly to produce because they use a single silicon crystal, whereas polycrystalline panels can be made using using leftover crystal fragments.
+Monocrystalline panels are more costly to produce because they use a single silicon crystal, whereas polycrystalline panels can be made using leftover crystal fragments.
 Since production costs are lower and the manufacturing process is simpler, polycrystalline panels are much less expensive than monocrystalline panels.
-The cheapest type of solar panel is thin-film because of their ultra-light and thin construction.
+The cheapest type of solar panel is thin-film because of its ultra-light and thin construction.

 Here’s the average price per watt for each panel type, which can give you an idea of how much solar panels will cost you.
 Note that you’ll need more polycrystalline panels than monocrystalline panels to power your home, and that thin-film panels should be reserved for nonresidential projects.